2003–04 Detroit Pistons season: Aspects

 The Lakers had a lineup of stars such as Karl Malone, Gary Payton, Derek Fisher, Kobe Bryant, and Shaquille O'Neal – their offensive capability was expected to overpower Detroit's defensive-based gameplan.

 Payton and Malone also added to the publicity of the Finals.
 Perennial All-Stars who had both previously reached the Finals, Payton had led the Seattle SuperSonics there in 1996, while Malone had led the Utah Jazz there in 1997 and 1998.
 However, Michael Jordan and the Bulls denied their championship rings a total of three times.
 By the time of Jordan's retirement in 2003, the two veterans were aged and failed to lead their teams deep into the playoffs.
 Thus, this Finals series was seen as the last chance for two of the greatest players in NBA history to finally become NBA champions (Later on, Malone retired while Payton became a champion as a key bench player for the Miami Heat).

 Game One

 Sunday, June 6, 2004, 14:30 at the Staples Center.

-Considered to be a stunning upset by most of the NBA world, the Detroit Pistons managed to defeat the Lakers with imposing defense.
-Defensively clamping down on everyone but Bryant and O'Neal, the Pistons managed to hold everyone else to a total of 16 points.
+Considered to be an upset by most of the NBA world, the Detroit Pistons managed to defeat the Lakers with defense.
+Clamping down on everyone but Bryant and O'Neal, the Pistons managed to hold everyone else to a total of 16 points.

 The Pistons trailed the Lakers 41–40 at halftime, but a 10–4 surge capped by Billups's 3-pointer gave the Pistons the lead.
 O'Neal's foul trouble furthered the scoring gap, with the Pistons leading by 13 points early in the fourth quarter.